ericelliott/jiron/README.md

 * Actions with templates
 * Metadata

 The thing that makes Siren great is that it defines a set of semantics that revolve around the concept of entities -- which happen to map really well to resource representations.
-Put Siren semantics on top of a resourceful API, and you've got a recipe for a highly scalable, highly decaupled architecture.
+Put Siren semantics on top of a resourceful API, and you've got a recipe for a highly scalable, highly decoupled architecture.

 The biggest problem I have with Siren is that it has few affordances for user messaging.